-The thermoregulatory system that enables maintenance of a relatively constant $T_b$ over a wide range of environmental temperatures in birds consists of (Fig 1, modified from Yahav, 2015):

-(1) a sensory part, which detects changes in the environment (thermo-, osmo-, and baroreceptors), (2) an integrating part, the thermoregulatory center at preoptic anterior hypothalamus (PO/AH), in which temperature-sensitive neurons monitor local temperature changes and temperature information received from peripheral thermoreceptors.
-The $T_b$ set point is then defended by mechanisms for heat production or heat loss depending on the thermal status of the bird; and (3) the command part, involving neurological and endocrine signals that lead to downstream mechanisms for $T_b$ control, viz. shivering thermogenesis (ST), nonshivering thermogenesis (NST), evaporative heat loss (including respiratory- and cutaneous heat loss), peripheral vasoconstriction or vasodilation, and behavioural changes (e.g. basking, huddling, shade/cover seeking).
+The thermoregulatory system that enables maintenance of a relatively constant T_b over a wide range of environmental temperatures in birds consists of (Fig 1, modified from Yahav, 2015): (1) a sensory part, which detects changes in the environment (thermo-, osmo-, and baroreceptors), (2) an integrating part, the thermoregulatory center at preoptic anterior hypothalamus (PO/AH), in which temperature-sensitive neurons monitor local temperature changes and temperature information received from peripheral thermoreceptors.
+The T_b set point is then defended by mechanisms for heat production or heat loss depending on the thermal status of the bird; and (3) the command part, involving neurological and endocrine signals that lead to downstream mechanisms for T_b control, viz. shivering thermogenesis (ST), potentially non-shivering thermogenesis (NST), evaporative heat loss (including respiratory- and cutaneous heat loss), peripheral vasoconstriction or vasodilation, and behavioural changes (e.g. basking, huddling, shade/cover seeking).
+In ST, the birds increase the rate of heat production by increased contractile activity in the skeletal muscles, whereas, in NST, heat production is increased via metabolic energy transformations which do not include contraction of muscles.
+ST contributes most to thermogenesis in birds (e.g. Hohtola, 2002).
+NST (in muscle and liver tissue contrast to mammalian brown adipose tissue NST) is probably widespread in birds (e.g. Dridi et al., 2008; Mozo et al., 2005; Raimbault et al., 2001; Talbot et al., 2004; Vianna et al., 2001a; Vianna et al., 2001b), but direct evidence for a significant contribution of NST to heat production is still scarce (Teulier et al., 2010; Teulier et al., 2014).
+In this review we focus on endocrine mechanisms underlying thermoregulation, while neuronal mechanisms in vertebrates have been reviewed elsewhere (e.g. Morrison et al., 2008).